hvdwolf/FET/README.md

 That is also where you find the Changelogs and more screenshots displaying new/modified functionality.

 ## Translations
 Default is (US) English.
-Translated (90~100%) in Dutch, German, Italian, Polish, Russian, Vietnamese.
+Translated (90~100%) in Dutch, German, Greek, Italian, Polish, Russian, Swedish, Turkish, Vietnamese.

 <HR>
 MIT License

 Copyleft 2023 Harry van der Wolf (surfer63)<br>
-Copyright (c) 2018 Fayaz Bin Salam for his easypasscodelock functionality.
+Copyright (c) 2018 Fayaz Bin Salam for his easypasscodelock functionality.<br>
+Libsu from TopJohnWu, Apache 2 license.<br>
+Copyright AxesOfEvil for his FYTCanbusMonitor library.<br>

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal